offlegacy/git-intent/README.md

 ![npm version](https://img.shields.io/npm/v/git-intent.svg) ![license](https://img.shields.io/github/license/offlegacy/git-intent)

-Git workflow tool for intentional commits - Define your commit intentions before coding to write more meaningful and purposeful code.
-You can learn more about intentional commits at [intentionalcommits.org](https://intentionalcommits.org/).
+**git-intent** is a Git workflow tool designed for creating [intentional commits](https://intentionalcommits.org/).

+### Why git-intent?

+Most developers write code first and craft commit messages as an afterthought.
+This practice often leads to large, unclear, and unfocused commits.
+Inspired by the Test-Driven Development (TDD) approach, git-intent encourages defining clear intentions before you begin coding, transforming your commit process into a proactive part of development.

+### Benefits

+By focusing on your intentions upfront, git-intent promotes a more thoughtful development approach.
+This enables you to:

+- Maintain a clean, easily navigable commit history.
+- Clearly communicate your development intentions to collaborators and reviewers.
+- Prevent scope creep and maintain smaller, more atomic changes.

+git-intent is more than just a CLI tool—it represents a fundamental shift in how you approach version control, enhancing collaboration and project maintainability.

-> Special thanks to [Joohoon Cha](https://github.com/jcha0713) for introducing the [Intent Driven Git Workflow](https://youtu.be/yDRs4Pl1Lq0?feature=shared) concept.
+> Special thanks to [Joohoon Cha](https://github.com/jcha0713) for introducing the [Intent-Driven Git Workflow](https://youtu.be/yDRs4Pl1Lq0?feature=shared) concept.

 ## Requirements